 - After the cloves turn golden add 1 cup of dry white wine and 1 cup of low sodium chicken stock and turn the heat to high.
 Cook for 4-5 minutes to let the sauce reduce by about half.
 During the last minute add the lemon juice then turn the heat off.

 - To finish the dish move the chicken and potatoes from the pan to a platter (tent with foil) and cook the sauce over medium heat.
-Add 2 cups of frozen peas to the sauce, bring to a simmer, then add the butter and whisk together.
+Add 2 cups of frozen peas to the sauce and bring to a simmer.
+Once the peas are hot, turn off the heat and whisk in the butter, 1 cube at a time.
 Season to taste with more salt, pepper, oregano, and lemon juice if required then pour the sauce on top of the chicken and potatoes.
 Top with parsley and serve.
 Enjoy!

 Notes